 Communication will improve

 Are your team or organisation going through a change?

 Knowing your personality types can be really helpful to enable you to manage the process to meet different types' needs.

 When people can make sense of their reactions to change and those of others in a non-judgemental way, it can help them weather the potential storm that is change, and embrace it instead!

 In a meeting, some people TALK their thoughts through to get to their answer, or THINK them through and just offer their final answer?
 Neither is right or wrong, it is what feels most comfortable to you.

-Knowing the Myers-Briggs Type Indicator® (MBTI®) Types in a team can really help meeting dynamics.
+Knowing the personality types in a team can really help meeting dynamics.
 Consider giving a ‘heads up’ about particular agenda items to those who prefer time to reflect, so they are comfortable to provide answers on the day.

 How can it help with sales?